 Getting to Bruges from Brussels is insanely easy.
 Go to the train station (any of the three: Midi, Nord or Zuid), go to a ticket booth and click Bruges.
 Or you can even go up to a ticket person and ask for a round-trip ticket.
 If you are under the age of 25, it is €12 there and back, which is a pretty sweet deal.
 It is about an hour to an hour and a half and once you get to the main train station in Bruges, you have arrived in fairytale land and follow the scent to the nearest waffle shop!

 After getting off at the train station, don’t bother buying a bus ticket to the center it is a short walk and the walk is picturesque.
 Wander your way towards the main square of the town: Markt Square.
 Here you’ll find the 12th-century Belfry of Bruges and Provincial Court.
 If you go in the festive month of December, you will find decorated Christmas stalls and an ice skating rink in the center.
 The perfect dose of Christmas to plaster a smile of your face for the rest of the day.

 There isn’t much a guide one can give for this fairytale land, the best way to explore is to let your senses lead the way.
 Wander through the cobblestone streets, through the alleys and indulge in massive amounts of chocolate and beer.
 Keep your eye peeled in case you stroll along to your Prince Charming 😉

 don’t forget to take random turns through random streets, you never know the magic you’ll find

-Every city, town, neighborhood has a church or cathedral in Europe; don’t forget to take in the beauty of these masterpieces.
+Every city, town, the neighborhood has a church or cathedral in Europe; don’t forget to take in the beauty of these masterpieces.

 Bruges is also known for its adorable canals that run through the town.
 You can also organize a Canal Tour to see the city from a different perspective.